Decentralized Indoor Localization Based on A Sparse Gaussian Process with Reduced-Dimensional Inputs for Real-Time Sensing and Training on IoT Devices: Experimental Results

 Before evaluating the realistic performance of the models on the resource-constrained IoT device for the proposed, decentralized indoor localization framework, we first assess their absolute performance on the GPU server with plenty of computational resources for the conventional, two-phase and centralized indoor localization framework.

 From the results summarized in Table~\ref{tab:result-sever}, we observe that the proposed SGP-RI model can strike the right balance between localization performance (i.e., 2D Error) and computational efficiency (i.e., Training Time), especially compared to the GP model.
-In the case of the SGP-RI model with the model sparsity of 25\%, for example, we can reduce the training time of the GP model by nearly 75\% at the slight increase of 2D error by about 8\%, which is still better than those of NN-based models and conventional algorithms.
+In the case of the SGP-RI model with the model sparsity of 50\%, for example, we can reduce the training time of the GP model by more than 50\% at the slight increase of 2D error by about 9\%, while the SGP-RI model with the model sparsity of 30\% further reduces the training time to \SI{5.00}{\s} with a still competitive 2D error of \SI{6.44}{\m}.
+The Bonsai baseline reaches a 2D error of \SI{7.28}{\m} and requires \SI{22.74}{\s} for training at the model sparsity of 80\%, which indicates that its compact model structure does not translate into a better accuracy-latency trade-off in this experiment.
 Note that, though computationally highly efficient, RF and $k$-NN algorithms cannot provide decent localization performance unlike the SGP-RI model.

 To gain a deeper insight into the error distribution, we generated both Cumulative Distribution Function (CDF) curves for the errors as shown in Fig.~\ref{fig:cdf}.
 Assuming a maximum error tolerance of \SI{5}{\m}, it was observed that the probability of staying within this tolerance is only achieved when using inducing points larger than $25\%$.
 Also, the maximum value of the proposed model is less than \SI{15}{\m}, while the other models have a maximum value of less than \SI{25}{\m}.